sairajmagdum/sairajmagdum/README.md

 - 👋 Hi, I’m @sairajmagdum
-- 👀 I’m interested in coding
+- 👀 I’m interested in gaming, sports,music
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming related stuff.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...